 Scholarships are also starting to come open and ready for applications.
 Make sure and watch the newsletter and the Bell County 4-H Website for those scholarship application deadlines.
 It is always being updated with new scholarships and deadlines.

-2014 Blackland Income Growth Scholarship.
-Applications must be postmarked by Monday, December 2, 2013 and mailed to the District 8 office in Stephenville.
+Below you will find the guidelines and application for the 2014 Blackland Income Growth Scholarship.
+Applications must be postmarked by Monday, November 2, 2015 and mailed to the District 8 office in Stephenville.

 - There will be ten (10) Blackland Income Growth scholarships awarded for the amount of $1000 each.